 Longevity Greater than 150 years.

-Leaves Lanceolate to Linear, Blue Green, Gray Green or Dark Green, No Change, Evergreen.
+Leaves Lanceolate to Linear, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Green to Purple Cone, Small (0.25 - 0.50 inches), fruiting in Fall.

 Shading Capacity Rated as Moderately Dense in Leaf.

 Litter Issue is Dry Fruit.